stein-bmcc/eleventy-personal-site-alecardena/_site/cuny_design_website.md

     </p>

     <p>
-        I created this responsive website for CUNY Design.
-Its goal is to provide information about different Design-related programs within CUNY.
-I created this website using the code editing software Atom, alongside Figma I also used Photoshop to edit images.
-Below is a link to the website.
+        In my Web Design class, I created a responsive website for CUNY Design, which aims to inform visitors about the various Design-related programs offered by the City University of New York.
+Using Figma, I designed the website's layout and then coded it in Atom, ensuring it was optimized for multiple devices.
+To enhance the website's visual appeal, I used Photoshop to edit images.
+The website provides an easy-to-navigate platform for users to learn about the different programs, their requirements, and outcomes.
+Click on the link below to view the website.
     </p>

     <p>
-        Link to Website: <a href="https://alecardena.github.io/mmp240/final/index.html ">https://alecardena.github.io/mmp240/final/index.html</a>
+        <strong>Link to Website: <a href="https://alecardena.github.io/mmp240/final/index.html ">https://alecardena.github.io/mmp240/final/index.html</a></strong>
     </p>

     <div class="back_function">